drey7925/perovskite/README.md

 ## Who is behind this?

+I work on low-level infrastructure at a major hyperscaler and produce this game in my free time.
+You can find me on discord as `drey7925`.

-A pseudoanonymous software engineer (drey7925).
-This project is not endorsed, sponsored, or supported by my employer or any affiliates.
+Note that this project is not endorsed, sponsored, or supported by my employer or any affiliates.